Narrating an audiobook: 7 things authors should know

 5. You become hyper-aware of your writing choices.

 I didn’t want my science memoir to be a slog to read, so I kept chiseling and chiseling at the sentence level.
-All that editing became a huge advantage at the audiobook stage, as I rarely found myself stumbling over my own syntax or regretting a long, back-ended sentence that didn’t flow from the previous idea.
+All that editing was a huge advantage at the audiobook stage, as I rarely found myself stumbling over my own syntax or regretting a long, back-ended sentence that didn’t flow from the previous idea.

 (Many thanks to my stellar book coach, Marial Shea, who encouraged me to read early drafts to her over the phone.)